This blog may contain affiliate links. Read our disclosure policy for more info.

 Another 45-minute drive from Bow Lake and you will arrive at the overpass for Lake Louise.
 To me, Lake Louise is a huge attraction and a place where you should stop to spend a night or two, or at the very least, a few hours.
 Here you will not only find the lake but a small town as well as the famous Lake Louise Ski Resort.

 If you want a delicious meal, be sure to visit The Station.
-Not only is the food amazing, but it is set in a historic train museum too!
+Not only is it one of the best places to eat in Lake Louise, but it is set in a historic train museum too!

 Skiing in Lake Louise